-(1) To appoint a president and such other persons as may be required for each school;
+(a) To appoint a president and such other persons as may be required for each state college;

-(4) Through an extension division to provide for holding of classes at various localities throughout the state, avoiding unnecessary duplication of courses offered by other educational institutions in such localities;
+(d) Through an extension division, to provide for holding of classes at various localities throughout the state, avoiding unnecessary duplication of courses offered by other educational institutions in such localities;

-(7) To provide benefits for all present and future employees, including group life insurance, group hospital-medical insurance, and group long-term disability income insurance; and
+(g) To provide benefits for all present and future employees, including group life insurance, group hospital-medical insurance, and group long-term disability income insurance.

 - Laws 1881, c.
 78, sub.
 XIII, § 4, p.
 373;